Soccer in the United States: Beginnings and decline: 1850s–1930s

 On April 5, 1913, the AAFA reorganized as the United States Football Association (USFA), presently known as the United States Soccer Federation.
 FIFA quickly granted a provisional membership and USFA began exerting its influence on the sport.
 This led to the establishment of the National Challenge Cup, which still exists as the Lamar Hunt U.S. Open Cup, that fall.
 The National Challenge Cup quickly grew to overshadow the American Cup.
 However, both cups were played simultaneously for the next ten years.
 Declining respect for the AFA led to the withdrawal of several associations from its cup in 1917.
 Further competition came in 1924 when USFA created the National Amateur Cup.
 That spelled the death knell for the American Cup.
 It played its last season in 1924.

 During the days of the American Soccer League, the league was seen as widely popular, and considered to be the second-most popular sports league in the United States, only behind Major League Baseball.
-However, the "soccer war" between the USFA and ASL, combined with the onset of the Great Depression in 1929, led to the demise of the ASL in 1933, and the demise of the professional sport in the United States; however, the sport continued in amateur and semi-professional leagues.
+However, the "soccer war" between the USFA and ASL, combined with the onset of the Great Depression in 1929, led to the demise of the ASL in 1933, and the demise of the professional sport in the United States; Most will argue that soccer struggled to gain popularity in the United States because the country's “sports space” had already been dominated by baseball, American football, basketball, and ice hockey by the early 20th century, however, the sport continued in amateur and semi-professional leagues.
 The national soccer team competed in the first two FIFA World Cups, managing to qualify for the semifinals of the first tournament and qualifying for the following one in Italy, where the U.S. team was knocked out in the first match by would-be world champions Italy.